oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-use-sharepoint-search/rule.md

 ### 2. Search a specific property

-if you are familiar with the structure of the metadata in the content you're searching, you can restrict your searches to a property with the syntax :.
+if you are familiar with the structure of the metadata in the content you're searching, y​ou​ can restrict your searches to a property with the syntax :.
 E.g. to search the filename field for the term "report", you would use "filename:report".

 Example of properties you can use (common ones);